HtmlUnit/htmlunit-android/README.md

 **Android 7 (Nougat)**

-Due to the lack of support for ThreadLocal#withInitial, the connons-lang version 2.10 used by HtmlUnit does not work.
+Due to the lack of support for ThreadLocal#withInitial, the connons-io version 2.10 used by HtmlUnit does not work.
-Therefore, you need to override the dependency and use commons-lang 2.5 instead.
+Therefore, you need to override the dependency and use commons-io 2.5 instead.

 Contributing
 --------